Attitudes to Language Reading Answers: IELTS Reading Test

 Answer: NOT GIVEN

 Explanation: "and not to attempt the impossible tasks of evaluating language variation."
-The passage states that grammarians are not responsible for evaluating changes, but it does not mention halting language change.
+The passage states that it is not the role of grammarians to evaluate changes but there is not mention of halting language change.

 12. Joseph Priestley held the view that grammar should be based on popular speech.